-There’s some exciting news out there for anyone who is using hydrogen peroxide for sanitation in their float tanks.
+There’s some exciting news out there for anyone who is using hydrogen peroxide in their float tanks.

 Taylor Technologies, launching into a brilliant meta-testing endeavor, has tested their own H2O2 testing kits…in saturated epsom salt water!
 After only a year of them strategically ignoring Ashkahn’s weekly emails, they finally got back to us, verifying that the Taylor Hydrogen Peroxide titration test kit K-1825 and the Taylor Hydrogen Peroxide titration test kit K1826) are accurate in our saturated MGSO4 solution.

 Here’s the letter they sent our way (shared with permission):

 Why is This Important?

 This is now the only testing method that has been confirmed to produce accurate test results inside of our epsom salt solution.
 No matter what else happens, we can at least say that we know our H2O2 levels.

 The only other major test we know of that has been done on test kit accuracy in epsom salt water was conducted by the NSF on the reliability of a few different testing methods for total and free chlorine.
 Their results showed that none were accurate, but that with at least one of test strips you could manually calculate the rough value of chlorine, based on the consistent scale by which it was wrong.

 While this investigation gives no direct recommendation or endorsement for real world practice, the LaMotte test strip gave relatively consistent results across the test range, and could be used, provided the user has an understanding of the low recovery rates, and by incorporating a correction factor based on this data to readings between 0 and 5 ppm.